himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Lichao/index.md

   - Principal Investigators
 ---

 Chao LI is a researcher of Tensor Learning Team at RIKEN AIP.
-His research interests include tensor neural network and deep learning.